A practical way to lose weight is to skip eating several hours before bed and fasting at least 12 hours overnite. This will help drop sugar levels.

 physical, work out in a gym or outdoors, lift weights to improve muscle mass and

 The more you walk, the lower your risk of diabetes.
-Daily exercise or lots of physical activity is one of the most important ways to keep blood sugar low.
+Daily exercise or lots of physical activity is one of the most important ways to keep blood sugar low and even a 10 to 20 minute walk after a meal can make a difference.
 Sedentary adults who get a few hours of exercise each week and don't lose weight may still cut their risk of developing a pre-diabetic condition called insulin resistance syndrome.
-High-intensity weight training coupled with a moderate weight-loss program can help older men and women with type 2 diabetes to improve their blood sugar control and also boost their muscle strength and lean body mass.
+High-intensity weight training coupled with a moderate weight-loss program can help men and women with type 2 diabetes to improve their blood sugar control and also boost their muscle strength and lean body mass.
 The added muscle is particularly beneficial to people with diabetes because muscles are "major clearance sites" for circulating blood sugar, or glucose.

 Natural supplements for diabetes treatment, herbal products

 Before you embark on ingesting supplements, have a discussion with your health care provider to see if they are appropriate for you.
 If you doctor is not familiar with these herbs and nutrients, you may recommend he or she read this information.
 If you plan to take supplements for your diabetes, keep your dosages low and start with one or two rather than a whole bunch at one time.
 Over time you can gradually add more supplements as you become familiar on how they make you feel or influence your blood sugar.